 The building was occupied by him as residence and office up to 1953 when it was sold to the Egyptian embassy.
 Eventually, in 1976, it was converted into a museum following some repairs and changes.

-The objects exhibited in this museum, which is also called Abgineh Museum, belong to a span of time beginning from pre-Islam period up to the contemporary Iran.
+The objects exhibited in this museum, which is also called Abgineh Museum, belong to a span of time beginning from the pre-Islam period up to contemporary Iran.

-Different Sections of Abgineh Museum
+Different Sections of Glassware & Ceramic Museum

 1. Enamel gallery: The potteries in this collection consist of some samples of plain clay vessels belonging to B.C period having angular and animal patterns.
 On some artifacts, the early examples of glass glazes dating back to the 3rd millennium B.C can be found.
 The collection of Chogha Zanbil temple glass tubes as well as opaque perfume holders, ornaments and seals exhibited belong to the 1st and 2nd millennium B.C.